Evonne Goolagong-Cawley: Trailblazer of Australian Tennis

 But the consequence of Evonne's achievements extends beyond the score line.
-She helped pave the way for future generations of Indigenous sportspeople – from Cathy Freeman to the current tennis world number one, Ash Barty, who cites her as a key influence and mentor.
+She helped pave the way for future generations of Indigenous sportspeople – from Cathy Freeman to the recent tennis world number one, Ash Barty, who cites her as a key influence and mentor.

 Since retiring, Evonne has been prominent in promoting Indigenous rights and health.
 In 2005, she established the Goolagong National Development Camp for Indigenous children to help improve health, education and employment.
 In 2018, she was awarded the Companion of the Order of Australia, the nation's highest honour, for services to tennis and the community.